 Patrick L. Mechas

-Co-Chair of the firm’s Health Care and Long-Term Care Practice Group, Pat has 20 years of legal experience defending professional negligence claims on behalf of medical and health care professionals, assisted living facilities, skilled nursing facilities, long-term acute care hospitals, and management services companies.
+Co-chair of Burns White’s Healthcare and Long-Term Care Practice Group, Patrick Mechas has extensive legal experience defending professional negligence claims on behalf of medical and healthcare professionals, assisted living facilities, personal care homes, skilled nursing facilities, acute and long-term acute care hospitals, rehabilitation facilities, and management services companies.

 Areas of Law